marytanaelwriter/marytanaelwriter/README.md

-### Hi there 👋

-You can call me Mary (or Anne).
+### Hey, welcome to my GitHub page!
+Thanks for dropping by. ✨
+#### This profile is where I can dump my digital CVs, technical writing portfolio, and Python projects. 💻

+So, yeah, hi!

+I go by Mary in professional setups, but my friends call me Anne instead.
 I'm a Technical Writer from the Philippines.

-I rekindled my love for computer science when I broke into the IT industry.
+I've always been passionate about writing and have explored various forms, including creative writing, content writing, and copywriting.

+But after years of working as a Content Writer, I desperately wanted something new. *Anything.* I did some soul searching and remembered my interest in computer science.
+I dabbled with HTML, CSS, and JavaScript a few years ago and thoroughly enjoyed it.
+I also love playing around with different software and applications.

+Then I discovered technical writing... and somehow landed a job in the IT industry.

+Unfortunately, the job wasn't a good fit for me long-term.
+So, right now, I'm actively seeking technical writing opportunities.

+However, finding an entry-level role can be challenging when you don't have a technical background.
+I decided to work on my tech writing portfolio and beef up my tech knowledge.
+Along the way, I somehow discovered a new hobby--coding.

-Right now, I'm self-studying Python.
-I also want to familiarize myself with computer science and software development concepts.
+I'm currently self-studying Python.
+I also want to familiarize myself with computer science, programming, and software development concepts.
+There are *tons* of resources out there, and I'm thrilled, but I'm taking it one step at a time.

-Learning how to code is mostly a hobby for me, but having some technical knowledge will also be helpful in my role as a Technical Writer.

-This profile is a place for me to dump my digital CVs, technical writing portfolio, and Python projects.
+I'm so excited about this new learning journey. 💕

 <!--
 **marytanaelwriter/marytanaelwriter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.